statycc/pymwp/guide/example_exponent.md

 #### Discussion

 The matrix shows that the problematic variables  are `p` and `r`.
-In the program, there are two critical binary multiplication operations that introduce choices (inside the `while` loop, at indices 1 and 2).
+In the program, inside the `while` loop, there are two critical multiplication operations that introduce choices (indices 1 and 2).
 No matter what choice is made, it is not possible to obtain an $\infty$-free result.
 This concludes the program does not pass the analysis.